grype/Ethel/doc/methodologies.md

 client somewhere search: [ :endpoint | endpoint query: 'something'; limit: 100 ].
 ```

-By encapsulating the search functionality in its own endpoint makes it more clear and concise, easier to maintain and, in many actual cases, reveals something about the web service...
+Encapsulating the search functionality in its own endpoint makes it more clear and concise, easier to maintain and, in many actual cases, reveals something about the web service...

 ## Defaults

-In many cases, the web client bears some kind of identification and authorization information.
 In some cases, web services provide multiple environments (development, staging, production, etc).
 This information can easily be captured in class side methods of your `WSClient` subclass:

 ```smalltalk
 WSClient subclass: MyClient